ilulillirillion/legend_of_zelta/roadmap.md

 ## Repository
   - Dynamic README generation.
 Either append build journal to README automatically or fully generate a README file on build from sources.
-  - Some sort of configuration -> template resolution model.
+  - Some sort of configuration -> template resolution model (mustache?).

 ## App Structure:
   - Use CMakeLists to build with cmake